-Here's my guide to a one week road trip in the Normandy region of northern France.
-This guide tells you everything to see and do in Normandy, with options for extending your trip.
+Exploring Normandy?
+Here’s my guide to a one week road trip in this beautiful and storied region of northern France.

 Handsome Normandy is crammed with appealingly diverse landscapes.
 From its picturesque pastures to its ancient fishing harbors, Normandy is a bucolic melange of medieval towns, sun-drenched seaside resorts, and towering Gothic cathedrals.